avast/llvm/docs/LangRef.rst

     caller functions.
 It may dereference pointer arguments and read state that may be set in the caller.
 A readonly function always returns the same value (or unwinds an exception identically) when called with the same set of arguments and global state.
-It cannot unwind an exception by calling the ``C++`` exception throwing methods.
+This means while it cannot unwind exceptions by calling the ``C++`` exception throwing methods (since they write to memory), there may be non-``C++`` mechanisms that throw exceptions without writing to LLVM visible memory.

     On an argument, this attribute indicates that the function does not write through this pointer argument, even though it may write to the memory that the pointer points to.

+    If a readonly function writes memory visible to the program, or has other side-effects, the behavior is undefined.
+If a function writes to a readonly pointer argument, the behavior is undefined.
+``"stack-probe-size"``
+    This attribute controls the behavior of stack probes: either the ``"probe-stack"`` attribute, or ABI-required stack probes, if any.
+    It defines the size of the guard region.
+It ensures that if the function may use more stack space than the size of the guard region, stack probing sequence will be emitted.
+It takes one required integer value, which is 4096 by default.

+    If a function that has a ``"stack-probe-size"`` attribute is inlined into a function with another ``"stack-probe-size"`` attribute, the resulting function has the ``"stack-probe-size"`` attribute that has the lower numeric value.
+If a function that has a ``"stack-probe-size"`` attribute is inlined into a function that has no ``"stack-probe-size"`` attribute at all, the resulting function has the ``"stack-probe-size"`` attribute of the callee.
+``"no-stack-arg-probe"``
+    This attribute disables ABI-required stack probes, if any.
 ``writeonly``
     On a function, this attribute indicates that the function may write to but does not read from memory.